GValenti-Rojas/academic-kickstart/content/authors/admin/_index.md

 ---
 # Display name
-name: Quantum Optics and Cold Atoms Group
+name: "Quantum Optics and Cold Atoms Group"

 # Username (this should match the folder name)
 authors: